RobWar-code/AICode/README.md

 implementations.

 To set-up for sqlite:
-    In index.js require the file database/dbConnSqlite.js, rather than database/dbConn.js
-    Set the global varable databaseType to "sqlite"
+    In the config file src/AICodeConfig.js, set the databaseType property to "sqlite"
-    In dbTransactions.js file require the file database/dbConnSqlite.js

 The save and load options are included on the main display window.